winter & summer Carnival Malta 2026

 summer carnival in malta

-A relatively new event added to the Maltese calender is the Summer Carnival in Malta, another carnival apart from the traditional one held in February.
+A relatively new event added to the Maltese calendar is the Summer Carnival in Malta, another carnival apart from the traditional one held in February.
 This event which has been showcased several times has been hosted in several towns across the island.

 This event is aimed to bring the carnival spirit during the warm period of the year, hence why it is celebrated during August.